 The earliest history of liquor (distilled spirits) is shrouded in mystery.
-Considerable disagreement exists over who first developed distillation.
+Much disagreement exists over who first started distillation.
 The same is true about when and where it occurred.

 It’s been suggested that distillation may have originated in Mesopotamia 2,000 years BC.
 The purpose would have been to produce perfumes and aromatics.
-However, this appears to be highly speculative.
+But this appears to be highly speculative.

-Around 100 AD, the Greek philosopher Alexander of Aphrodisias described in unclear terms how to distill fresh water from sea water.
+Around 100 AD, Greek philosopher Alexander of Aphrodisias described how to distill fresh water from sea water.
+But he did so in unclear terms.
 He may or may not have actually distilled water.
-However, distilling alcohol isn’t mentioned or even implied.
+But distilling alcohol isn’t mentioned or even implied.

 Some have suggested that distillation was developed in China.1 Others contend it was in Italy.2 But most authorities believe it was in Arabia.
 Two names are sometimes mentioned.
-One is the physician Rhazer (852-932?).3 Another is the alchemist Jabir in Hayyan around 800 A.D.4 It might be noted that alcohol (al kohl or alkuhl) is Arabic in name.5
+One is the physician Rhazer (852-932?).3 Another is the alchemist Jabir in Hayyan around 800 A.D.4 Alcohol (al kohl or alkuhl) is Arabic in name.5

 But does it really matter who was first?
-Albertus Magnus (1193-1280) was the first to clearly described the process which made possible the manufacture of distilled spirits.7
+Albertus Magnus (1193-1280) was the first to clearly described the process which made possible of making distilled spirits.7

 Arnaldus of Villanova (d.
 1315), a professor of medicine, is credited with coining the term aqua vitae.
-‘We call it [distilled spirit] aqua vitae [life water], and this name is remarkably suitable, since it is really a water of immortality.
-It prolongs life, clears away ill-humors, revives the heart, and maintains youth.’8
+“We call it [distilled spirit] aqua vitae [life water], and this name is remarkably suitable.
+It is really a water of immortality.
+It prolongs life, clears away ill-humors, revives the heart, and maintains youth.”8

-The fifteenth-century German physician, Hieronymus Brunschwig identified many benefits he believed liquor provides.
+The fifteenth-century German physician, Hieronymus Brunschwig saw many benefits.
 He wrote that liquor does the following.